 David J. Goldsmith

-OverviewDavid J. Goldsmith has more than 15 years of experience representing public and private institutional investors in a wide variety of securities and class action litigations.
-In recent years, David's work has directly led to record recoveries against corporate offenders in some of the most complex and high-profile securities class actions.
+OverviewDavid J. Goldsmith has nearly 20 years of experience representing public and private institutional investors in a wide variety of securities and class action litigations.
+A principal litigator at the Firm, David’s work has directly led to record recoveries in some of the most complex and high-profile securities class actions.

-David has also been designated as “recommended” by The Legal 500 as part of the Firm’s recognition as a top-tier plaintiffs’ firm in securities class action litigation.
+David was recommended by The Legal 500 as part of the Firm’s recognition as a top-tier plaintiffs firm in securities class action litigation.

-David was an integral member of the team representing the New York State Common Retirement Fund and New York City pension funds as lead plaintiffs in In re Countrywide Financial Corporation Securities Litigation, which settled for $624 million.
-David successfully represented these clients in an appeal brought by Countrywide's 401(k) plan in the Ninth Circuit concerning complex settlement allocation issues.
-Recently, he represented Arkansas Teacher Retirement System in a class action alleging deceptive acts and practices by State Street Corporation in connection with foreign currency exchange trades executed for its custodial clients, which resulted in a $300 million recovery.
-David also represented a hedge fund and individual investors as lead plaintiffs in an action concerning the well-publicized collapse of four Regions Morgan Keegan closed-end investment companies, in which the court approved a $62 million settlement.
+David was an integral member of the team representing the New York State Common Retirement Fund and New York City pension funds as lead plaintiffs in the landmark Countrywide Financial Securities Litigation, which settled for $624 million.
+More recently, he represented the Arkansas Teacher Retirement System as lead counsel in a significant action alleging unfair and deceptive practices by State Street Corporation in connection with foreign currency exchange trades executed for its custodial clients resulting in a $300 million settlement—one of the largest class action settlements reached in the First Circuit.
+David’s representation of a hedge fund and individual investors as lead plaintiffs in an action concerning the well-publicized collapse of four Regions Morgan Keegan mutual funds led to a $62 million settlement.
+Further, he recently represented a large German and a major Irish special-purpose vehicle in individual actions alleging fraud in connection with the sale of residential mortgage-backed securities, as well as state and county pension funds in class actions in California state court arising from the IPOs of technology companies.

 During law school, David was Managing Editor of the Cardozo Arts & Entertainment Law Journal and served as a judicial intern to the Honorable Michael B. Mukasey, then a United States District Judge for the Southern District of New York.